time-planer/Web-Client/docs/OnePage.md

     onepage.loadComp("list.html");
 });
 ```
 Now we have the component.
-But how to place it in the index HTML?<br>
+But how do we place it in the index HTML?<br>
 And how do we insert the title into the `<h1>`?<br>
 So therefore we need `Views`
 ### Views
 A View is an instance of an Component lets say an outfilled template.<br>
-Lets do it
+Lets do it:
 ```javascript
 $(document).ready(function(){
     onepage.loadComp("list");